Ircama/epson_print_conf/README.md

   -r RETRIES, --retries RETRIES
                         SNMP GET retries (floating point argument) -c CONFIG_FILE, --config CONFIG_FILE
-                        read a configuration file including the full log dump of a previous operation with '-d' flag (instead of accessing the printer via SNMP)
+                        read a configuration file including the full log dump of a previous operation with '-d' flag (instead of accessing the printer via SNMP) --simdata SIMDATA_FILE
-  --simdata SIMDATA_FILE
                         write SNMP dictionary map to simdata file -P PICKLE_FILE, --pickle PICKLE_FILE
-                        Load a pickle configuration archive -O, --override        Override the default configuration with the one of the pickle file instead of merging
+                        Load a pickle configuration archive saved by parse_devices.py -O, --override        Replace the default configuration with the one in the pickle file instead of merging (default is to merge)

 Epson Printer Configuration via SNMP (TCP/IP)
 ```